The Black Cat (1934 film): Plot

 On their honeymoon in Hungary, American mystery novelist Peter Alison and his new wife Joan are told that, due to a mix-up, they must share a train compartment with Dr. Vitus Werdegast, a Hungarian psychiatrist, who says he is traveling to see an old friend.
 As the night wears on, the couple learn that Werdegast left home 18 years earlier to fight in World War I and has not seen his wife since, as he spent the last 15 years in an infamous prison camp in Siberia.

 In the dark and rain, Peter, Joan, Werdegast, and Thamal, Werdegast's servant, transfer to a small bus.
 When they are near Werdegast's destination, the remote home that Austrian architect Hjalmar Poelzig built upon the ruins of Fort Marmorus, the driver of the bus loses control and drives off the road.
 He is killed in the crash and Joan is injured, but Peter, Werdegast, and Thamal are well enough to take her to Poelzig's house.

 After treating Joan's injury, Werdegast and Poelzig go to speak privately.
 Werdegast says he has come for revenge, as he knows Poelzig betrayed Fort Marmorus, which Poelzig commanded, to the Russians, resulting in the deaths of thousands of Austro-Hungarian soldiers and Werdegast's imprisonment, and stole his wife and daughter, both named Karen, after telling them he was dead.
-Peter interrupts, and then Poelzig's black cat walks by and Werdegast, who suffers from severe ailurophobia, kills it with a thrown knife.
-Just then, Joan enters, behaving erratically because of an injection of the tranquilizing drug hyoscine that Werdegast had given her.
+As Peter enters and attempts to intervene, Poelzig's black cat walks by and Werdegast, who suffers from severe ailurophobia, kills it with a thrown knife.
+Just then, Joan enters, behaving erratically, possibly because of an injection of a narcotic that Werdegast had given her.

 The guests go to their rooms, and Poelzig, carrying a black cat, surveys a "collection" of preserved dead women on display in glass cases in his basement.
-He brings Werdegast to see one of the women, who Werdegast recognizes as his wife, and says she died of pneumonia two years after the war and the younger Karen is also dead.
-Heartbroken, Werdegast is going to shoot Poelzig, but he is spooked by the cat, and Poelzig says they should wait to have their confrontation until after the Alisons leave.
+He brings Werdegast to see one of the women, who Werdegast recognizes as his wife, and says she died of pneumonia two years after the war, also revealing that the younger Karen is also dead.
+Heartbroken, Werdegast almost shoots Poelzig, but he is spooked by the cat, and Poelzig says they should wait to have their confrontation until after the Alisons leave.
 The men part, and Poelzig joins Werdegast's daughter Karen, who is alive and is his wife, in bed.
 Instructing her to not leave the room the next day, he opens a book titled The Rites of Lucifer.